Guide · Reviewed July 30, 2026

 Removing the box is not the same as removing the risks.
 The following still appear in the labeling and in clinical guidance, and are the things to actually discuss with a prescriber:

 • Endometrial (uterine) cancer from unopposed estrogen.
 This is the single most important remaining warning.
 If you have a uterus and take systemic estrogen, you also need a progestogen to protect the uterine lining.
 Estrogen alone is appropriate only after hysterectomy.
+For the most commonly prescribed one, we have pulled every micronized progesterone side effect from the label with the placebo rate beside it.

 • Venous blood clots and stroke.
 Still noted, and route matters: oral estrogen carries a higher clot risk than transdermal (patch, gel, spray), which is why clinicians often prefer transdermal for women with clot risk factors.

 • Not for prevention of heart disease or dementia.
 Menopausal HT is approved to treat symptoms (and to prevent osteoporosis in appropriate patients), not as a cardiovascular or cognitive prophylactic.
+An August 2026 cohort in Neurology reported lower odds of Alzheimer pathology at autopsy among estrogen-only HRT users, and its authors state the result does not address causality: what that study found, and what it did not.

 • Breast-cancer nuance.
 The signal is tied mainly to longer-duration estrogen-plus-progestin therapy; estrogen-alone data differ.
 It is a conversation about duration and personal history, not a blanket contraindication.